GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

   - `NaN`
 :::

-This quality assessment dataset provides pixel-level Pearson correlations between NDWI satellite observations and tide heights from the Ensemble Tidal Model over the analysis epoch.
+This quality assessment dataset provides pixel-level Pearson correlations between NDWI satellite observations and tide heights from the [Ensemble Tidal Model](#ensemble-tidal-modelling) over the analysis epoch.
 High values indicate that patterns of inundation were positively correlated with tide, indicating that the pixel was likely to be tidally influenced.

 ### Ensemble Tidal Modelling

-The Ensemble Tidal Modelling approach was implemented to account for the varying performance and biases of 7 commonly used global tidal models when applied to the various regions and tidal regimes of continental Australia (Figure 2).
+The Ensemble Tidal Modelling approach was implemented to account for the varying performance and biases of 7 commonly used global tidal models when applied to the various regions and tidal regimes of continental Australia (Figure 5).

 The tidal models listed below were implemented within the DEA environment using the [pyTMD](https://github.com/tsutterley/pyTMD) and [DEA Tools](https://github.com/GeoscienceAustralia/dea-notebooks) Python packages: